juanelas/nodejs-veramo-agent/README.md

 # A node.js Veramo agent example

-First copy `template.env` to `.env`and fill the required variables.
-You will need to get a project ID from infura https://www.infura.io.

 ## Installation

 You can easily create a new agent in direcotry `veramo-agent` in your current directory with: